At The Round Table, 1968

 "The Torquays," aka "THEM"

-George Makrauer, Paul Simon, Eugene Katona, Mary Ellen Tanner, Stan Hertzman
+George Makrauer, Paul Simons, Eugene Katona, Mary Ellen Tanner, Stan Hertzman